tokkonopapa/WordPress-IP-Geo-Block/_codex/02/what-should-i-do-when-i-m-locked-out.md

 Although the above process is strongly recommended at your emergency, some users are not familiar with editing PHP file.

-In that case, you can just remove `ip-geo-block` in your plugin's directory forcibly by using FTP or something, you'll see the following message on your plugin's dashboard.
+In that case, you can just forcibly remove `ip-geo-block` in your plugin's directory (typically `wp-content/plugins`) by using FTP or [cPanel File Manager][cPanel-FM], you'll see the following message on your plugin's dashboard.

 ![Force to delete]({{ '/img/2015-08/ForceDelete.png' | prepend: site.baseurl }}